Ddafnoudis/You-and-Tube/ReadMe.md

 C:\Users\User-Name\Desktop\You-and-Tube>
 ```

-When you enter into the directory then run the script by using the command:
+When you enter into the directory run the script by using the command:

 ```bash
 powershell -ExecutionPolicy Bypass -File .\wav.ps1